apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 These recommendations _apply to all filesystems_.

-To downgrade the S3A connector to simplying warning of the use of `hsync()` or `hflush()` calls, set the option `fs.s3a.downgrade.syncable.exceptions` to true.
+To downgrade the S3A connector to simply warning of the use of `hsync()` or `hflush()` calls, set the option `fs.s3a.downgrade.syncable.exceptions` to true.